shravyaalake/Personal-Expense-Tracker-API/README.md

 - Node.js
 - Express
-- SQLite (or node-persist for simple file-based storage)
 - CORS for handling cross-origin requests
 - Body-parser for parsing JSON request bodies
 - Node-cron for scheduling tasks